emrgnt-cmplxty/automata/automata/docs/core/agent/coordinator/config.rst

 ================

-``AutomataInstance`` is a base class for creating specific instances of Automata agents.
-It serves as a foundation to define specific Automata agents with different configurations, descriptions, and behaviors.
+``AutomataInstance`` is a base class for creating specific instances of Automata providers.
+It serves as a foundation to define specific Automata providers with different configurations, descriptions, and behaviors.
-Instances of Automata agents can then be managed by the ``AutomataCoordinator`` to execute instructions and coordinate the work of the agents.
+Instances of Automata providers can then be managed by the ``AutomataCoordinator`` to execute instructions and coordinate the work of the providers.

 Overview
 --------